Bone, Joint and Muscle Conditions

 An inherited disorder called Charcot-Marie-Tooth disease (CMT) is the most common cause of cavus foot.
 But there is a long list of disorders that may cause the problem.
 Children who have muscular dystrophy (MD) and spina bifida, for example, are more likely than others to develop cavus foot in both feet.

-Cavus foot can affect only one foot, too.
-Cavus foot in one foot is more common in children with injuries to the nerves in their legs or spinal cord or to the muscles in their legs.
-Other conditions that make it more likely a child will develop cavus foot are poliomyelitis, cerebral palsy, and spinal cord tumor.
+Cavus foot can affect only 1 foot, too.
+Cavus foot in 1 foot is more common in children with injuries to the nerves in their legs or spinal cord or to the muscles in their legs.
+Other conditions that make it more likely a child will develop cavus foot are poliomyelitis, cerebral palsy and spinal cord tumor.

 Cavus Foot at Seattle Children’s